 - Select Deprovision.

-The license from the deprovisioned device will now be available to enroll a new Chromebook.
+The license from the deprovisioned device will now be available to enrol a new Chromebook.